tonylis286/Food-Delivery-System/README.md

 ---

 ## **How to install**
-a.You can download it using APK,
-APK name is app-release.apk,
+a.
+You can download it using APK, APK Name is app-release.apk,
 APK put in https://drive.google.com/drive/folders/1tI_Lx-uQqLaMhitcUA5p1sZFsq9ELxD3?usp=sharing or \Food-Delivery-System file

 or

-b.You can download Android Studio and open our project for more information
+b.
+You can download Android Studio and open our project for more information (I prefer this)

 ---